 - 1. Know the importance of process planning role in manufacturing - 2.
 Describe the various methods of CAPP - 3.
 Recognize the importance of product development through CIMS, shop floor control, Computer Integrated Manufacturing and Automation - 4.
 Gain the knowledge about NC, CNC and DNC systems. - 5.
 Identify about capacity Planning, Adaptive control machining systems - 6.
-Understand and Analyze FMS, MRP I and MRP II
+Familiar in FMS and MRP I and MRP II